 Death and Memorial in Scotland

-I am interested in geographical or cultural differences between different countries and peoples to try and answer what if there is anything unique about my own culture’s attitudes towards death and how society responded to grief.
+I am interested in geographical or cultural differences between different countries and peoples to try and answer whether there is anything unique about my own culture’s attitudes towards death and how society responds to grief.
 Professor Elaine McFarland of Glasgow Caledonian University writes of the differences which impact attitudes to death in Scotland.
-She says that foremost amongst these differences is the Reformation which resulted in the monopoly held by the church on death rites being eroded by secular forces [1] (Mcfarland, 2004) Writer Joyce Miller echoes this point speaking of a, “clampdown on a range of customs that the new church condemned as ‘ignorant superstition’ and profane past times.”
+She says that foremost amongst these differences is the Reformation which resulted in the monopoly held by the church on death rites being eroded by secular forces [1] (Mcfarland, 2004) Writer Joyce Miller echoes this point by speaking of a “clampdown on a range of customs that the new church condemned as ‘ignorant superstition’ and profane past times.”
 (Miller, 2010, p.
 242) Stewart Brown from Edinburgh University explains that the introduction of the ‘Westminster Directory’ which was a liturgical manual to replace the Book of Common Prayer written in 1644 provided a background to the church stepping back from funerals The manual stated, “that there should be no special religious services or prayers for the dead.”(Brown, 2010, p.
-126) [2] McFarland tells us that the split between the catholic and protestant churches lead to the church in Scotland withdrawing from the graveside.
+126) [2] McFarland tells us that the split between the catholic and protestant churches led to the church in Scotland withdrawing from the graveside.
 “The reformed religion in effect treated funerals and burials as civil acts, maintaining that burial. unlike baptism or marriage, was not a part of ministerial work.”
 (Mcfarland, 2004) [3] This withdrawal from the graveside also meant that graveyards were un-consecrated spaces

-In all of this, I wonder what is unique about Scotland, The reformation took place in countries other than Scotland as did industrialisation.
+In all of this, I wonder what is unique about Scotland; the reformation took place in countries other than Scotland, as did industrialisation.
 McFarland herself leaves her paper with an open-ended conclusion, “sketched a century’ of change in which death in Scotland was individualised, sentimentalised, rationalised and ultimately commercialised.
 These processes were complex and uneven, but together they had a decisive impact on burial practice and funeral observance The discussion has also suggested that there remains a huge agenda for death research, offering a unique vantage point for the study of Scottish history.
 The substantive issues explored here, including the development of the garden cemetery and the rise of the funeral trades require fuller investigation”.(Mcfarland, 2004)

 References